brijrajsingh/LinearRegression-AMLWorkbench/readme.md

 ### Tear-down

+**Note** - Continue with Tear down only after speaking with your workshop Mentor as there may be another workshop ahead where you may need the same VM of ML environment/account setup.

 It could be expensive to keep this runnig in your test environment, use the below commands for tear-down

 ```